realguystuff/RawFileImage/README.md

 Basically what this does is... nevermind.
 Check example.rif (numbers are "red, green, blue", or if it is just one number, black to white.
 (0 to 255 for both ways)).

+Test it by using `git clone https://github.com/realguystuff/RawFileImage` and running `index.html`!

 ## What is this?
 ### For Users:
 The Raw Image File is a unique file type that offers a straightforward and accessible way to work with images.
 Unlike other image file formats, it is not encoded into hexadecimal bits and remains human-readable.
 This means that you can open and view the contents of the file using a text editor, without the need for specialized software.